arangodb/docs/3.11/architecture-deployment-modes-cluster-architecture.md

   [startup option](programs-arangod-options.html#cluster)
   `--cluster.force-one-shard`.
-It sets the immutable `sharding` database property to `"single"` for all newly created databases, which in turn enforces the OneShard conditions for collections that will be created in it.
+It sets the immutable `sharding` database property to `"single"` for all newly created databases, which in turn enforces the OneShard conditions for collections that are created in it.
-  The `_graphs` system collection will be used for `distributeShardsLike`.
+  The `_graphs` system collection is used for `distributeShardsLike`.

 - For individual OneShard databases, set the `sharding` database property to `"single"` to enforce the OneShard condition.
-The `_graphs` system collection will be used for `distributeShardsLike`.
+The `_graphs` system collection is used for `distributeShardsLike`.
 It is not possible to change the `sharding` database property afterwards or overwrite this setting for individual collections.
   For non-OneShard databases the value of the `sharding` database property is